The higher you rise in leadership, the fewer decisions you make, but the greater the weight each decision carries.

 - Average leaders often make decisions that don’t really matter.

-- Great leaders make a few tough calls that help move the church forward.
+- However, great leaders make a few tough calls that help move the church forward.

 5 really tough decisions that make a big difference if done the right way: